Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Nonparametric Perturbations of Bayesian Models

 In addition to achieving the same asymptotic limits as the original Bayes factor, the generalized Bayes factor also approaches those limits at a similar rate, thanks to the choice of function $\Xi(x)$ (\Cref{sec-gbf-scaling}).
-Before we observe data, the generalized Bayes factor coincides with the prior, $\gBF_0 = \BF_0 = \eta/(1-\eta)$.
+Before we observe data (i.e. for $n=0$), both the Bayes factor and the generalized Bayes factor coincide with the prior odds ratio, $\gBF_0 = \BF_0 = \eta/(1-\eta)$.
+In the generalized Bayes factor, this is thanks to the inclusion of the prior divergence, $\mathbb{E}[\diverge_n(\p_\theta, \p_0)]$.

-But the key advantage of the generalized Bayes factor is computation: it requires only the ability to draw samples from the prior and posterior of the parametric model, to approximate $\mathbb{E}[\diverge_n(\p_\theta, \p_0)]$ and $\mathbb{E}[\diverge_n(\p_\theta, \p_0) \mid x_{1:n}]$.
+However, the key advantage of the generalized Bayes factor is computation: it requires only the ability to draw samples from the prior and posterior of the parametric model, to approximate $\mathbb{E}[\diverge_n(\p_\theta, \p_0)]$ and $\mathbb{E}[\diverge_n(\p_\theta, \p_0) \mid x_{1:n}]$.
 The marginal likelihood of the parametric model does not appear.
 The nonparametric model does not appear at all.

+As a result, an important difference with the standard Bayes factor is that the standard approach compares the parametric model's fit to the nonparametric model's fit.
+The generalized Bayes factor instead focuses on just checking the parametric model's fit, and does not directly trade off against an alternative.
+In other words, the gNPP treats the alternative as a backup in case the parametric model goes wrong.

-The generalized Bayes factor can also be understood as a form of predictive check on the parametric model~\citep{Gelman1996,Moran2023-pa,Li2022-yd}.
-Specifically, the term $\mathbb{E}[\diverge_n(\p_\theta, \p_0) \mid x_{1:n}]$ compares the posterior over the parametric model's predictive distribution, $\Pi_\param(\p_\theta \mid x_{1:n})$, to data.
-It uses $\diverge_n$ as measure of model-data discrepancy.
+Indeed, the generalized Bayes factor can also be understood as a form of predictive check on the parametric model~\citep{Gelman1996,Moran2023-pa,Li2022-yd}.
+Specifically, the term $\mathbb{E}[\diverge_n(\p_\theta, \p_0) \mid x_{1:n}]$ compares the posterior over the parametric model's predictive distribution, $\Pi_\param(\p_\theta \mid x_{1:n})$, to data, using $\diverge_n$ as measure of model-data discrepancy.